Saying 'I Do' on a Budget: Why It's Okay to Splurge on a Dress and Save in Other Ways

-The Knot’s 2015 Real Weddings Study found that on average brides spent $1,469 on their wedding dress, up $112 from 2014.
-For any other dress that amount is beyond extravagant unless you’re a red carpet starlet or royalty – and even they borrow gowns instead of buying them for most of their public appearances.
+The Knot’s Real Weddings Study found that on average brides spent around $1500 on their wedding dresses.
+For any other dress, that amount is beyond extravagant unless you’re a red carpet starlet or royalty.
+And let’s be real, even celebrities borrow gowns instead of buying them for most of their public appearances!

 Why It’s Okay to Splurge on Your Wedding Dress